On Separate Normalization in Self-supervised Transformers: Background

 \subsection{Pretraining Transformers with the \CLS symbol}

-Unsupervised pretraining of a transformer-based model~\citep{vaswani2017attention} is widely investigated in many domains, including NLP, computer vision (CV), and graphs. \paragraph{Pretraining BERT for NLP.} In NLP, BERT~\citep{devlin2018bert} is first proposed to pretrain a transformer-based language model by performing the following two tasks -- masked language modeling and next sentence prediction.
+Unsupervised pretraining of a transformer-based model~\citep{vaswani2017attention} is widely investigated in many domains, including NLP, computer vision (CV), and graphs.

+\paragraph{Pretraining BERT for NLP.} In NLP, \citet{devlin2018bert} first develop the BERT model by pretraining a transformer-based network by performing the following two tasks -- masked language modeling and next sentence prediction.
 During pretraining, BERT takes a pair of sentences $(\bx,\by)$, which are represented as a special sequence

+Here $\mathrm{[SEP]}$ is a special token that separates the two sentences.
+A fraction (e.g., 15\%) of the tokens in $\bx$ and $\by$ are randomly replaced by a special symbol $\mathrm{[MASK]}$.
+The first task in BERT is to predict the original tokens replaced by $\mathrm{[MASK]}$ with cross-entropy loss.
+The second task is to predict whether $\by$ is the next sentence following $\bx$, and the decision is made by classifying the final embedding of the \CLS symbol.
+After pretraining, the representation in the \CLS is usually used for sentence-level downstream tasks such as sentiment analysis~\citep{medhat2014sentiment}.